SKCraft/Launcher/README.md

 All of the modpack tools can be used to create a server modpack alongside the client modpack!

-You can optionally use **command line tools** to generate all the files that you host.
+You can optionally use **command line tools** only, without the GUI entirely.
 Combine the launcher with Git and Jenkins (or whatever you prefer) to automatically build modpack releases when you push a new version.
-Use of the GUI is completely up to your discretion.

-### Royal Line
+### History

 The launcher has been in development since the early days of Minecraft Alpha.
 It has powered and always has powered sk89q's own server, SKCraft.